EmPajak21/CarAT/README.md

 The corresponding manuscript for this repository is currently under preparation.
 In the interim, please cite this work as follows:

-*Pajak, E., Walz, D., Walz, O., Hellgardt, K. and del Rio Chanona, A. CarAT: Carbon Atom Tracing across Industrial Chemical Value Chains via Chemistry Language Models.
+*Pajak, E., Walz, D., Walz, O., Helleckes, L. M, Hellgardt, K. and del Rio Chanona, A. CarAT: Carbon Atom Tracing across Industrial Chemical Value Chains via Chemistry Language Models.
 (Manuscript in preparation)*